KI-G/ceri-dropdown/README.md

 Features:
 - plain JS - no dependencies
-- 26kB unzipped with animations - even smaller when using multiple ceri components
 - themeable
 - use in your markup - easy to reason about
 - aware of the viewport - automatically changes opening direction to be visible